brewchetta/071023-ph2-react-router/README.md

 3. Apply a new loader which fetches data from cases and loads it when routing to `/cases`.

-4. Properly receive and map through the loaded data in the `CaseList` component.
+4. Receive and map through the loaded data in the `CaseList` component using the `useLoaderData` hook.

-4. Create a link for each mapped case that routes them to `/cases/:id` where `:id` gets replaced by the case id (we'll build the actual routes below soon).

 ### CasePage

 1. Create a new route for the individual case page.
 The path ought to be `/cases/:id` and the component should be `CasePage`.

-2. Apply a new loader which fetches data for the individual case using params and loads it when routing to `/cases/:id`.
+2. Apply a new loader which fetches data for an individual case using params and loads it when routing to `/cases/:id`.

-3. Properly receive and use the loaded data in the CasePage component.
+3. Receive and use the loaded data in the CasePage component.

 4. Apply error handling to the loader in case you receive something other than an `ok` response.